Forms of Drive: G5-Pentads

 L5Reliably risking, because there are numerous potential risks—physical, resource-based, reputational, opportunity costs—and these must be continuously appreciated and tolerated.

-L6Reflectively learning, because that is necessary to commence and guide exploration, as well as being the main goal of the process, and its effectiveness must be evaluated.
+L6Reflectively learning, because that is necessary to commence, guide and evaluate exploration, as well as being the main goal of the process.

 Unnecessary Levels Closed: